xXValhallaCoderXx/kiro-ide-constellation/docs/README.md

 - docs/development.md — recommended dev loop, when to reload/restart
 - docs/events.md — end-to-end messaging and bridge overview
 - docs/troubleshooting.md — common problems and quick fixes

+Onboarding mode (new)
+- Toggle in Side Panel: A Mode dropdown lets you switch between Default and Onboarding.
+- Enable (Default → Onboarding):
+  - Confirms with a dialog.
+  - Moves the entire ./.kiro/steering directory to ./.constellation/steering/backup/<timestamp> (rename with copy+delete fallback).
+  - Recreates ./.kiro/steering and writes onboarding-guide.md (strict persona) from an embedded template.
+  - The Side Panel shows “Onboarding Mode”.
+- Disable (Onboarding → Default):
+  - Confirms with a dialog.
+  - Restores the most recent backup back to ./.kiro/steering.
+  - Cleans up all backups by removing ./.constellation/steering/backup.

+Implementation notes
+- Embedded persona template lives in code and is written to ./.kiro/steering/onboarding-guide.md on enable.
+- Backup/restore is implemented in src/services/onboarding-mode.service.ts
+- UI components: webview-ui/src/components/OnboardingModeToggle.tsx and OnboardingStatus.tsx
+- Status and errors are sent via onboarding/* webview messages (see docs/events.md)